RobustSleepNet: Transfer learning for automated sleep staging at scale: Introduction

-The second issue is that a drop in performance is observed when a model trained on a specific dataset is evaluated on another dataset (hence with a compatible montage).
-This accuracy drop is supposed to be due to different demographic distribution between the two datasets.
-One other factor to explain the accuracy drop is the channel mismatch.
-Indeed, even if the input-shape is compatible the recorded signals are likely to differ (e.g. different EEG positioning, different sensors technology, etc.).
-In \cite{guillot2019dreem}, the cohen's kappa ($\kappa$) of a model trained on healthy subjects drops from 84.6 to 45.7 \% when evaluated on subjects with sleep apnea.
-On the other hand, the drop was only 82.3 to 77.6 when the model was trained on people with apnea and evaluated on healthy subjects.
-In \cite{Optimal_transport_chambon}, the balanced accuracy of a model trained on a dataset with older subjects drops by 10 points when evaluated on a dataset of young and healthy subjects.
-In \cite{MultipleChannelTrasnferLearning} models trained on the EEG and EOG derivations of the MASS dataset \cite{MASS} and evaluated on the Sleep EDF datasets \cite{SleepEDF} experience macro-F1 drop of 11 points compared to their supervised learning counterpart.
-This drop is likely due to the EEG derivations being different in the two datasets.
-The drop increases to more than 20 points when the model is trained on EEG and evaluated on the EOG channels.
+Conversely, the accuracy-drop issue occurs when a PSG montage is compatible between two datasets.
+In that case, a model trained on the first dataset is able to compute an output on the second dataset but is likely to perform poorly.
+This drop in performance is thought to be due to a difference in demographic distribution between the two datasets; however, another causative factor might be channel mismatch.
+Indeed, the recorded signals are likely to differ (e.g., different EEG positioning, different sensor technology.)
+In \cite{guillot2019dreem}, the cohen's kappa ($\kappa$) of a model trained on healthy subjects drops from 84.6 to 45.7\% when evaluated on subjects with sleep apnea; the drop was only 82.3 to 77.6 when the model was trained on people with apnea and evaluated on healthy subjects.
+Similarly, in \cite{Optimal_transport_chambon}, the balanced accuracy of a model trained on a dataset with older subjects drops by 10 points when evaluated on a dataset of young and healthy subjects.
+In \cite{MultipleChannelTrasnferLearning} models trained on the EEG and EOG derivations of the MASS dataset \cite{MASS} and evaluated on the Sleep-EDF datasets \cite{SleepEDF} experience macro-F1 drop of 11 points compared to their supervised learning counterpart.
+This drop is likely due to the EEG derivations being different in the two datasets — the drop increases to more than 20 points when the model is trained on EEG and evaluated on the EOG channels.